-There is a wide selection of meditation apps available.
-Here, we look at some of the best ones, and why people have rated them so highly.
+Many meditation apps are available to suit people with various life circumstances and schedules.
+Here, we look at some of the best apps and why people have rated them so highly.

 Headspace offers guided meditations and mindfulness exercises.
 Andy Puddicombe, a former monk and co-founder of Headspace, leads most of the meditations.

 The app has a bright design and is easy to use, with animations to help guide and explain the exercises.
 People can choose a meditation that lasts a few minutes or opt for a longer session.
 The app also contains movement, wake-up, and sleep sessions.

 Individuals can download the app for free to access basic content, or they can pay for Headspace Plus, a monthly or annual subscription that they can cancel at any time.
 Headspace Plus costs about $10 per month and includes full access to the Headspace library of meditations, at-home workouts, and recordings to help improve sleep.

 The app also houses a collection of free content called “Weathering the Storm,” which anyone can access.
 This content includes meditation, sleep, and movement exercises.

 In reviews of an earlier version of the app, which just offered the voice of a British male, users stated that they would prefer to choose from a range of voices for the meditations.
 The app now includes a female voice for some meditations.